 Screw the brass elbow into the water inlet until hand tight.
 Tighten with a wrench about 2 extra turns such that the 3/8″ inlet is pointed to the rear of the dishwasher to accept the water supply line.

-In Part 5 of this project, the dishwasher is set under the counter and leveled.
+In How to Replace a Dishwasher – Part 5 of this project, the dishwasher is set under the counter and leveled.

 Copyright © 2016 HandymanHowTo.com Reproduction strictly prohibited.